| General | Trainees (students) | Trainers | Testing | Training days and resources | High school administration

 Is the Trainee covered by WCB while they are on the Green Certificate Program?

 Yes.
 A Trainee is covered by WCB.
 If a Trainee is hurt, they should first seek medical attention.
 They should then contact their school’s representative and inform them of the injury.
 The school will give them the appropriate forms.
-For an adult Trainee, they should receive a copy of the WCB policy and refer to it.

 Is there insurance coverage if the Trainee damages equipment/animals on the farm while on the Green Certificate program?